 German Association for Computing in the Judiciary

-The German Association for Computing in the Judiciary was founded in 1989.
-Professor Dr. Maximilian Herberger was elected as its president and has remained in office ever since.
-At the moment, the society has approx. 350 members.
+The German Association for Computing in the Judiciary was founded in 1992.
+Professor Dr. Maximilian Herberger was elected as its president and has remained in office until September 2014.
+Since that time Prof. Dr. Stephan Ory is the president of the association.
+At the moment, the society has approx. 390 members.

 Shortly after its foundation, a regular co-operation between the Association and the Bund-Länder Commission began.
 Since then, the German Association for Computing in the Judiciary has been recognised as a ‘Gerichtstag’ (Judicial Congress).

 The Association considers it its purpose to monitor important developments responsibly and to take part in the development of standards.
 A standard for the structuring of judgment transcripts in databases was adopted at a very early stage and further standards followed.
 The Association took up its first standard when it passed a draft suggestion for the XML–structuring of judgment transcripts.
 The Association was one of the first to recognise that the Internet was going to play an important role for the legal profession, similar to its evaluation of the importance of the PC in the workplace.